hhelwich/m4th/README.md

 <script src="m4th.min.js"></script>
 ```

 It exports the global `m4th` object.
-Now you can access e.g. the matrix contructor with:
+Now you can access e.g. the matrix constructor with:

 ```javascript
 var M = m4th.matrix;